Family Health Insurance in Germany: GKV or PKV? (2026 Math)

 GKV figures derived mechanically from 2026 BBG-capped rates.
 PKV figures are broad-market estimates per PKVBrain KB 2026 §3.
 Real premiums depend on each spouse's age, health, tariff scope and deductible, and need an individual calculation.

-Elternzeit and Elterngeld (BEEG): up to 3 years of unpaid leave per child, with Elterngeld at 65–67 % of average net before birth.
+Elternzeit and Elterngeld (BEEG): up to 3 years of unpaid leave per child, with Elterngeld paying 65–67 % of your average net pay before birth.
 The Elterngeld minimum is €300/month and the maximum is €1,800/month.
-The income threshold for entitlement, for births from 01.04.2025 onward, is €175,000 of taxable income per year, measured by the German tax-law concept of zu versteuerndes Einkommen (zvE), the figure that appears on your annual income-tax assessment after deductions.
-How the ceiling is applied depends on marital status: for jointly-assessed married couples and registered Lebenspartner it's the combined zvE of both partners; for unmarried partners and single parents each individual's zvE counts on its own.
+The income threshold to qualify, for births from 01.04.2025 onward, is €175,000 per year of zu versteuerndes Einkommen (zvE).
 Above the limit, no Elterngeld at all.
+Married couples and registered Lebenspartner who file jointly are measured against the combined zvE; unmarried couples and single parents are measured individually, each against their own zvE.

 PKV premiums continue during Elternzeit.
-There's no employer subsidy because no salary is flowing.
+There is no employer subsidy because no salary is flowing.
 Some family-friendly PKV tariffs offer up to 6 months of premium suspension (Beitragsbefreiung) during Elterngeld receipt; worth checking your specific tariff.

-A newborn enters the parent's PKV contract without underwriting, without risk surcharges, and without exclusions if three conditions all hold (§ 198 VVG, § 2 Abs.
+A newborn enters the parent's PKV contract without underwriting, without risk surcharges, without exclusions, and without waiting periods if three conditions all hold (§ 198 VVG, § 2 Abs.
 2 MB/KK):

-The newborn's coverage is no broader than the parent's (you can't include the child in a Premium tariff if the parent is in Komfort)
+- The newborn's coverage is no broader than the parent's (you cannot include the child in a Premium tariff if the parent is in Komfort)

 The 2-month window is an Ausschlussfrist, strictly enforced by the courts.
-Miss it and you're back to standard PKV underwriting, which means health questions, possible risk surcharges, and possible exclusions for any congenital condition.
+Miss it and you are back to standard PKV underwriting, which means health questions, possible risk surcharges, and possible exclusions for any congenital condition.

 For pregnant PKV-insured women, the practical sequence is:

-Within first weeks of pregnancy: confirm your tariff includes pregnancy care (Schwangerschaftsbetreuung); consider a tariff switch if it doesn't
+- Within first weeks of pregnancy: confirm your tariff includes pregnancy care (Schwangerschaftsbetreuung); consider a tariff switch if it does not

-During pregnancy: confirm the tariff has the congenital birth-defect clause (angeborene Geburtsschäden) in its AVB (some insurers, including Debeka, Württembergische, and AXA Active-Me, don't include it explicitly; get a written confirmation if your tariff is one of those)
+- During pregnancy: confirm the tariff has the congenital birth-defect clause (angeborene Geburtsschäden) in its AVB.
+Some insurers, including Debeka, Württembergische, and AXA Active-Me, do not include it explicitly; get a written confirmation if your tariff is one of those.

 If the parent is GKV-versichert, the newborn goes onto Familienversicherung at no cost, automatically once the birth is registered.